Introduction - The Maryland Guide to Wage Payment and Employment Standards

 - In the case of both Maryland laws, the age of a minor or the immigration status of an alien have no bearing on a worker's rights to receive earned wages which each provide.

-- Federal, state and local governments are exempt from the provisions of both the Wage Payment and Collection Law and the Wage and Hour Law, but they must comply with the federal Fair Labor Standards Act.
+- Federal, state and local governments are exempt from the provisions of the Wage Payment and Collection Law but they must comply with the federal Fair Labor Standards Act.